Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: RQ2: How does coverage of politicized topics differ after purchase?

-\autoref{tab:n_neighbors} also displays results for ``climate'', ``equality'', and ``abortion''.
-These results demonstrate some signs of increased politicization, but may be influenced by the confounding factor of time.
-For instance, the post-acquisition embedding model was more likely to associate ``climate'' with words referencing climate change (``fuels'', ``emissions'', ``pollution''), while the pre-acquisition model generally referenced other topics (``growth'', ``economy'', ``ratings''), with ``algae'' being the only word overtly associated with environmental concerns.
-This may indicate increased discussion of global warming, a polarizing issue; however, this may also be influenced by the fact that climate change is more commonly talked about in more recent years, and post-acquisition data is necessarily later than pre-acquisition data.
-The pre-acquisition model associates ``equality'' with an assortment of words which suggest conversations about Obergefell v.
-Hodges (2015)\footnote{\url{https://www.justice.gov/sites/default/files/crt/legacy/2015/06/26/obergefellhodgesopinion.pdf}}, a Supreme Court decision which legalized gay marriage in the United States. such as ``gay'', ``marriages'', and ``supreme''.
-After, there are several words relevant to reproductive justice (``prolife'', ``unborn''), possibly due to conversations about Dobbs v.
-Jackson Women's Health Organization (2022)\footnote{\url{https://www.supremecourt.gov/opinions/21pdf/19-1392_6j37.pdf}}, a Supreme Court decision which asserted there was no constitutional right to abortion, reversing their previous decision in Roe v.
-Wade .
-While on a surface level this may appear to indicate increased discussion of reproductive justice, it demonstrates the confounds of this data.
-Dobbs v.
-Jackson Women's Health Organization may also go some way towards explaining the shift in nearest neighbors to ``abortion''; the pre-acquisition model associates ``abortion'' with more healthcare-related words (``admitting''+``privileges'', ``ultrasound'', ``gyn'') while the post-acquisition embedding model associates it more with politicized rhetoric around abortions (``roe''+``wade'',``overturning'', ``prolife'', ``prochoice'').
+\autoref{tab:n_neighbors} also displays results for ``climate,'' ``equality,'' and ``abortion,'' which demonstrate some signs of increased politicization, but may be influenced by the confounding factor of time.
+For instance, the post-acquisition embedding model was more likely to associate ``climate'' with words referencing climate change (``emissions,'' ``pollution''), while the pre-acquisition model generally referenced other topics (``growth,'' ``economy,'').
+This may indicate increased discussion of global warming, but may also be influenced by increased discussion of climate change in recent years.
+The pre-acquisition model associates ``equality'' with an assortment of words which suggest discussions of Obergefell v.
+Hodges (2015)\footnote{\url{https://www.justice.gov/sites/default/files/crt/legacy/2015/06/26/obergefellhodgesopinion.pdf}, a Supreme Court decision which legalized gay marriage in the United States}, such as ``marriages'' and ``supreme.''
+After, some neighbors are relevant to reproductive justice (``prolife,'' ``unborn''), possibly due to conversations about Dobbs v.
+Jackson Women's Health Organization (2022)\footnote{\url{https://www.supremecourt.gov/opinions/21pdf/19-1392_6j37.pdf}, a Supreme Court decision which overturned Roe v.
+Wade by asserting there was no constitutional right to abortion}.
+While this may indicate increased discussion of reproductive justice, it also may demonstrate confounds of this data.
+This case may also explain the shift in nearest neighbors to ``abortion''; the pre-acquisition model associates ``abortion'' with more healthcare-related words (e.g.``admitting''+``privileges,'' ``ultrasound'') while the post-acquisition embedding model associates it more with politicized rhetoric around abortions (e.g.``prolife,'' ``prochoice'').